xpista00/Digital-Electronics-2_2020/Labs/05-segment/README.md

    | 9 | 0 | 0 | 0 | 0 | 1 | 0 | 0 | 1 |

 Use schematic of the [Multi-function shield](../../Docs/arduino_shield.pdf) and find out the connection of seven-segment display.
 What is the purpose of two shift registers 74HC595?
+QA-QH (U3) control which segment will be used
+QA-QH (U2) control which 7 seg will be used
 &nbsp;

 &nbsp;